Vaishnav2804/MariNav/README.md

 # MariNav - Maritime Route Optimization using Reinforcement Learning

 `MariNav` is a reinforcement learning (RL) environment built to simulate and optimize tanker navigation across oceanic routes represented by H3 hexagonal grids.
 It integrates real-world wind data, historical route frequencies, and fuel consumption models, allowing agents to learn efficient and realistic maritime paths under environmental constraints.

-This environment is compatible with both `PPO` and `MaskablePPO` from Stable-Baselines3 and `sb3-contrib`, making it suitable for training with or without action masking support.
+**This environment is compatible with `PPO` and `MaskablePPO` from Stable-Baselines3 and `sb3-contrib`, making it suitable for training with or without action masking support.** It also supports intrinsic exploration techniques such as `RND` (Random Network Distillation) from the `rllte.xplore.reward` module.

 ---